bassamelobeid/flutter-deriv-api/README.md

 This attribute tells us if this contract was initially bought as a forward starting contract.
 This should not be mistaken for is\_forwarding\_start attribute as that could change over time.

-## shortcode

-(optional) This can be provided when creating a contract from a shortcode.
-If not, it will be populated from the contract parameters.

 ## for\_sale

 Was this bet built using BOM-generated parameters, as opposed to user-supplied parameters?